 No, all of our puppies tails are docked at 3 days old as it is breed standard and we love the charm of the Aussie wiggle butt!
 Sorry, there are no exceptions.

 On average they are usually $3000-$5000 per pup.
 Sometimes less, never more.
 All of my pups are sold to PET ONLY homes.
 I do NOT sell breeding rights.

 Absolutely!
 Many folks choose to do this.
 You can make as many payments as you'd like in any amount and build up a credit to use towards a future pup.
 If you ending up having more credit than what the puppy is being sold for the difference is 100% fully refundable.
-If you end up not picking a pup and want a refund your payments are 100% refundable, however, your initial $500 reservation fee is not.
+If you end up not picking a pup and want a refund your payments are 100% refundable.

 We are located in Highland, MI – about one hour North of Detroit, 35 minutes North of Ann Arbor.

 In short, no. We are not a Petting Zoo, Storefront, or a Kennel.
-Please view our Visitation Policy for explanation of the types of visits we do and do not offer, as well as alternatives to an in-person visit.
+Please view our Visitation Policy for alternatives to an in-person visit.

 Option 1: If you are local to me when your pup is ready to go I would like to personally deliver the pup to your home.
-That way I can spend some time with you and teach you how to clicker train and I would stay until the pup gets settled in.
+That way I can spend some time with you and answer any questions.
+I would stay until the pup gets settled in.
 This usually takes about 30 minutes.

 Option 4: You can drive to Michigan to pick up your puppy.
 I am willing to drive up to 60 minutes one way at a location of my choosing to meet you to help shorten your drive.